Peanut Sauce is so flavorful and versatile that you can add it to just about anything. Have an Asian fest at home with this easy sure-hit recipe!

 The recipe already includes red pepper flakes but if you want it spicier, you can add chili peppers!
 Just remember to remove the seeds before adding.

-Refrigerate: Peanut butter itself has a very long shelf life, you can check the facts here.
-You can put single portions of this sauce in airtight containers which can be refrigerated for up to a week.
+Refrigerate: Peanut butter itself has a very long shelf life.
+You can put single portions of this sauce in airtight containers that can be refrigerated for up to a week.
 Remember to let it sit out for around 30 minutes before serving in order to liquefy any oil that may have solidified.

 Freeze: Aside from refrigerating, you can also freeze it for a month.
 Just heat it in the microwave oven before serving.

-- To sweeten, you can also use honey or maple syrup instead of the sugar.
+- To sweeten, you can also use honey or maple syrup instead of sugar.

 - If you will use sweet peanut butter, then, you can reduce the amount of brown sugar.

-- You can also substitute Sriracha to the red pepper flakes.
+- You can also substitute Sriracha for the red pepper flakes.